 As helpers and therapists we can find ourselves in a dilemma between the client’s need to be heard, contained and understood, whilst also actively working with risk and risk management.
 Remaining open, compassionate and truly collaborative with clients can be challenging while managing personal and organisational concern and anxiety.

-This workshop aims to provide a space to acknowledge these challenges and support you in your role.
-Cheryl and Clive will share their experience and skills in using a cognitive analytic therapy approach when working with people presenting with self-harm, with a view to helping you develop confidence and transferable skills to build into your practice.
+This workshop aimed to provide a space to acknowledge these challenges and support participants in their roles.
+Cheryl and Clive shared their experience and skills in using a cognitive analytic therapy approach when working with people presenting with self-harm, with a view to helping participants develop confidence and transferable skills to build into their practice.

 - Develop confidence to ask about and explore self-harm and risk